CarnoSyn® Brands Showcasing TriBsyn™ at the 46th ESPEN Congress On Clinical Nutrition & Metabolism

 It’s time to leave the latest fitness fads and trendy workout myths behind.
 Shape your training routine around what’s clinically proven to be ideal for your health.
 To avoid the myths and find the fuel you need to support your workouts, look for the CarnoSyn® logo on the label when shopping for your pre- or post-workout supplement label.
 Here is quick access to the products that contain the beta-alanine you can trust: CarnoSyn® Verified partners.

 [1] Derave W, et al., 2007.
 Beta-alanine supplementation augments muscle carnosine content and attenuates fatigue during repeated isokinetic contraction bouts in trained sprinters.
 J Appl Physiol., 103: 1736-1743.
-CARLSBAD, CA, AUGUST 26, 2024—Natural Alternatives International, Inc. (NAI) and CarnoSyn® Brands will exhibit at… CARLSBAD, CA, AUGUST 7, 2024— Exclusively from Natural Alternatives International, Inc. (NAI), CarnoSyn® Brands portfolio… Research has shown that the synergy between creatine and CarnoSyn® beta-alanine amplifies their individual effects,… 2024 Updated While women lead men in dietary supplement purchases, the industry is lacking in…
+CARLSBAD, CA, OCTOBER 24, 2024—CarnoSyn® Brands and parent company Natural Alternatives International, Inc. (“NAI”) (Nasdaq:… CARLSBAD, CA, AUGUST 26, 2024—Natural Alternatives International, Inc. (NAI) and CarnoSyn® Brands will exhibit at… CARLSBAD, CA, AUGUST 7, 2024— Exclusively from Natural Alternatives International, Inc. (NAI), CarnoSyn® Brands portfolio… Research has shown that the synergy between creatine and CarnoSyn® beta-alanine amplifies their individual effects,…

 [2] Furst T, Massaro A, Miller C, Williams BT, LaMacchia ZM, Horvath PJ.
 J Int Soc Sports Nutr.
 2018 Jul 11;15(1):32. doi: 10.1186/s12970-018-0238-7.
 PMID: 29996843.